 decision aligns with the specific requirements and goals of the analysis.

-Conducting sensitivity analyses or comparing the results with and without the
+Conducting sensitivity analyses or comparing results with and without forcing the intercept term to zero could provide further insights into the

 robustness of the regression model.